Nevada: National politics

-Nevada has voted for the winner in nearly every presidential election from 1912 to 2020, the only exceptions being 1976 when it voted for Gerald Ford over Jimmy Carter and 2016 when the state was carried by Hillary Clinton over Donald Trump.
-This includes Nevada supporting Democrats John F. Kennedy and Lyndon B. Johnson in 1960 and 1964, respectively, Republican Richard Nixon in 1968 and in 1972, Republican Ronald Reagan in 1980 and in 1984, Republican George H.W.
-Bush in 1988, Democrat Bill Clinton in 1992 and 1996, Republican George W. Bush in 2000 and 2004, and Democrat Barack Obama winning the state in both 2008 and 2012, as well as Joe Biden in the 2020 election.
+Nevada has been won by the winner of nearly every presidential election since its first in 1864, only being carried by the defeated candidate eight times since statehood, most of which were before 1900.
+Since 1912 Nevada has been carried by the presidential victor the most out of any state (27 of 29 elections), the only exceptions being 1976 when it voted for Gerald Ford over Jimmy Carter and 2016 when the state was carried by Hillary Clinton over Donald Trump.
 This gives the state status as a political bellwether.
-From 1912 to 2020, Nevada has been carried by the presidential victor the most out of any state (27 of 29 elections).
-In 2016, Nevada lost its bellwether status briefly when it narrowly cast its votes for Hillary Clinton.
-Nevada regained it when Biden won in 2020.
-Nevada has been won by the winner of nearly every presidential election since its first in 1864, only being carried by the defeated candidate eight times since statehood, most of which were before 1900.
 It was one of only three states won by John F. Kennedy in the American West in the election of 1960, albeit narrowly.

-Hillary Clinton narrowly defeated Trump in Nevada in 2016, winning 47.92% of votes to Trump's 45.5%.

 The state's U.S. Senators are Democrats Catherine Cortez Masto and Jacky Rosen.
 The Governorship is held by Joe Lombardo, a Republican.

 Elections

 Nevada is the only U.S. state to have a none of the above option available on its ballots.
 Officially called None of These Candidates, the option was first added to the ballot in 1975 and is used in all statewide elections, including president, US Senate and all state constitutional positions.
 In the event "None of These Candidates" receives a plurality of votes in the election, the candidate with the next-highest total is elected.

-In a 2020 study, Nevada was ranked as the 23rd on the "Cost of Voting Index" which is a measure of "the ease of voting across the United States".
+In a 2020 study, Nevada was ranked as the 23rd on the "Cost of Voting Index", which is a measure of "the ease of voting across the United States."